Children's Books about Self-Awareness and Perception

 - What was the most important or relevant moment in the story?
 Why?

-- What do you think [character] learnt about themselves by the end of the book?
-How do you think they will use this knowledge in the future?
+- What did [character] learn about themselves?
+How will they use this knowledge in the future?

-- What factors hindered [character] from being successful?
+- What factors stopped [character] from being successful?

 - Is there anything [character] should do differently next time?
 Why?